A guide to Fix Nespresso Machine Leaking from Bottom or top

 • Internal water pipework

-i) Leakage in Water Tank
+1. Leakage in the Water Tank

 To check the leakage in the water tank you can do two things: